Neurofibromatosis-1 (NF1) is an inherited disorder in which nerve tissue tumors (neurofibromas) form in the:

 There is no specific treatment for NF.
 Tumors that cause pain or loss of function may be removed.
 Tumors that have grown quickly should be removed promptly as they may become cancerous (malignant).
 The drug selumetinib (Koselugo) was approved by the US Food and Drug Administration in 2020 for use in children with severe tumors.

 Some children with learning disorders may need special schooling.

-If there are no complications, the life expectancy of people with neurofibromatosis is almost normal.
-With the right education, people with neurofibromatosis can live a normal life.
+If there are no complications, the life expectancy of people with NF is almost normal.
+With the right education, people with NF can live a normal life.

 Although mental impairment is generally mild, NF1 is a known cause of attention deficit hyperactivity disorder.
 Learning disabilities are a common problem.

 Some people are treated differently because they have hundreds of tumors on their skin.

-Patients with neurofibromatosis have an increased chance of developing severe tumors.
+People with NF have an increased chance of developing severe tumors.
 In rare cases, these can shorten a person's lifespan.